ThuyKat/Learn-Servlet-JSP-/README.md

 this has meaning similar to opening a script tag and request.getAttribute("user")

 the variable name is automatically the same as the object id

+One good thing is that even without setAttribute("user") in controller, userBean tag can set "user" object itself - it checks if the object "user" is available.
+If the object is not there, it will create a new bean with the scope from the class declared

+Whateve the code you write in between open and close jsp:useBean tag will be executed once bean is created

+## getProperty tag:

+ To get the properties of the bean we already defined in previous step

+ It takes 2 parameters:

+ - name: what is the name that we need to get property from

+ - property: the property we are trying to get

+ ## setProperty tag:

+ imilar to getProperty, but having new parameter: value.